Elegant Bars of Soap That Let You Ignore Liquid Restrictions

 - Make sure to rest your soap in a dry spot while you shower, not in a puddle, as your soap will last longer and stay firmer.

 - It doesn’t hurt to take a moment to rinse out and dry your soap container before you put the soap back in and pack it up.
-If you’re feeling extra clean, dab your soap onto your used towel to dry it a bit more before returning it to the case.
+If you’re feeling extra virtuous, dab your soap onto your used towel to dry it a bit more before returning it to the case.

 Our Favorite Bar Soaps